Aleu

 So what in Temerant is an Aleu?

-All we can really divine from that sentence is that Aleu is a plural , that they currently reside somewhere above us all and they are fully expected to remain there until the end of time.
-They have an important association with Names.
+All we can really divine from that sentence is that Aleu is a plural , that they currently reside somewhere above us all and they are fully expected to remain there until the end of days.
+They also have an important association with their Names.

 "In the beginning...
 The world was spun out of the nameless void by Aleph, who gave everything a name..."